seanfrenzel/java-gradle-selenium-cucumber-parallel-skeleton/README.md

 Usage:
 ---
 #### **Local**
-- Selenium server will automatically bootup and run instanced driver.

-Running tests
+- Local drivers are created automatically and you should not need to do anything other than supply the deviceName

+#### **Remote**
+- Start Selenium Session
+    - Set `-DisRemote="true"` in CLI (command line interface)
+    - Install Selenium: `$ selenium-standalone install`
+    - Start Selenium: `$ selenium-standalone start`

+**Running tests**
 ----
 **Gradle Wrapper Command Line Test Runs**
 - Open your `Terminal` and `cd`(_**change directory**_) to `project path` on your system
 - Example: `C:\Users\yourUserHere\git-projects\projectName`
-    - now that we are in the project directory we can use `gradlew build cucumber` to get more info about the project and how to run tests with it.
+    - now that we are in the project directory we can use `gradlew tasks` to get more info about the project and how to run tests with it.
+Locate the cucumber groups!
         - **NOTE:** use `.\gradlew` with powershell !!!

 - Reports and screenshots are located here for local viewing!!! ```C:\Users\yourUserHere\git-projects\projectName\TestResults```

-- Run This Command Line Example for Help Documentation
+- Run the project with this command
     ```
-    gradlew cucumber
+    gradlew clean build giphyEnv neatGifTest cucumber
     ```

 **IntelliJ**